chonlita/Analytics-Portfolio/README.md

 - Trained an Attention-Augmented ResNet34 from scratch on the Caltech-256 dataset, achieving the highest top-1 accuracy (49%) among custom models [From Scratch AA-ResNet](https://github.com/chonlita/Analytics-Portfolio/blob/main/Python%20Projects/AA-ResNet_updated.ipynb)).
 - Compared performance across EfficientNet, Vision Transformer, and a hybrid Conv-ViT on 257-class classification.

+#### Multi-Task Learning and Fine-Tuning
+- Part of a university assignment applying deep learning methods (CNN and MobileNetV3) for image classification and semantic segmentation.
+- Demonstrates transfer learning and multi-task learning techniques applied to the Oxford-IIIT Pet dataset for improved performance and efficiency.

 ## Technical Skills

 - **Programming Languages**: Python, C#, SQL, R